solita/solita.github.com/_posts/2020-05-25-clojurescript-web-serverwith-macchiato-shadowcljs-and-reitit.md

 I hope that this post shows the necessary ways to use Reitit with Macchiato.

 But is it worth of it?
 Personally, I think that Macchiato could be used for Lambda development.
 ClojureScript development gets its power from developing with the REPL.
-There is no easy way to connect the REPL to either a cloud based Lambda or local ApiGateway.
+There is no easy way to connect the REPL to either a cloud-based Lambda or local AWS API Gateway.

 Instead of this, we could run Macchiato locally as an alternative to ApiGateway.
-I will introduce one way to do this in the future post so stay tuned on Solita Dev Blog!
+I will introduce one way to do this in a future post so stay tuned on Solita Dev Blog!